 Stage Band: (all music included in pit orchestra parts)

-GEORGE M! played for 433 performances on Broadway at the Palace Theatre starring Joel Grey, Jerry Dodge, Betty Ann Grove and Bernadette Peters.
+GEORGE M! opened April 10, 1968 at the Palace Theatre on Broadway, where it played for 433 performances, starring Joel Grey, Jerry Dodge, Betty Ann Grove and Bernadette Peters.

 The Tony Award for Best Choreography (Joe Layton)